fuzzygroup/blog/_posts/2019-11-27-how-to-win-the-thanksgiving-meal-war.md

 {:.center}
 ![IMG_7931.jpeg](/blog/assets/IMG_7931.jpeg)

-**Note**: An outdoor grill can be used to keep food warm if needed.
+**Note 1**: An outdoor grill can be used to keep food warm if needed.
 And outdoor grills with side burner are an additional burner!

+**Note 2**: Reviewer Ariane Woods made the cogent observation "I'll also add that smoking my turkey has been a game changer as it frees up an oven".
+As someone who is a recovered member of the "Cult of the Smoked Turkey", I can attest to the truth of this statement.
+Another option in this vein is the (insanely dangerous) deep fried turkey.

 ## The Longest Cooking Time is Your Biggest Constraint